KOReader + Japanese: An Ultimate Setup Guide️

 As you can probably tell, the pros depend on what your base device is capable of, as the capabilities of the default OS are different for each device ; for instance, for me, I love the file based hierarchy (like on a computer) compared to the default kobo system (which had a tendency to forget to scan new books half the time then not realize it needed scanning unless I added more books, which was extremely infuriating).
 This is also why on android based e-readers it is not as big of an improvement, since most of these things can often be done better on android naturally.
 Now in the interest of fairness here are some reasons why you might not want to use KOReader:

-- Possibility to render your device useless (bricking) or in need of a factory reset - realistically minimal but not for the faint of heart
+- Possibility to render your device useless (bricking) or in need of a factory reset - realistically minimal but not for the faint of heart for sure

 - Possible voidness of warranty